-Sector specific metrics Definition 1.
-Residential real estate This metric measures the physical emission intensity related to the residential real estate mortgages financed by UBS. (scopes 1 and 2 kg CO2e/m2) Financial indicator: gross lending exposure (loans and advances to customers, guarantees and irrevocable loan commitments) Expected Credit Loss (ECL) segment scope: private clients with mortgages Regional scope; emissions are estimated for properties in Switzerland, US and UK, representing 99% of the ECL segment exposure.
-Measuring indicator Type of indicator: physical emission intensity Metric unit: kg CO2e / m2 Carbon emissions scopes: 1 and 2 Allocation rule For residential real estate, we have decided to track our progress with a physical emission intensity metric.
+This metric measures the physical emission intensity related to the residential real estate mortgages financed by UBS.

+- Financial indicator: gross lending exposure (loans and advances to customers, guarantees and irrevocable loan commitments) - Expected Credit Loss (ECL) segment scope: private clients with mortgages - Regional scope; emissions are estimated for properties in Switzerland, US and UK, representing 99% of the ECL segment exposure.

+- Type of indicator: physical emission intensity

+- Metric unit: kg CO2e / m2

+- Carbon emissions scopes: 1 and 2

+For residential real estate, we have decided to track our progress with a physical emission intensity metric.
 Physical emission intensity is a metric that normalizes real estate emissions by the floor space in square meters.
 Through this metric we can monitor whether our residential real estate portfolio is becoming increasingly energy efficient.
 The physical emissions intensity effectively demonstrates the progress made to transition climate-sensitive sectors in our lending portfolio.
 The physical emissions intensity is calculated by dividing the sum of financed emissions by the sum of financed surfaces.
 The attribution is based on the loan-to-value (LTV) of the property.